Phenomenology of the simple 3-3-1 model with inert scalars: Conclusion

-We have shown that $Z'$ cannot be interpreted as the ATLAS diboson excesses since this particle is more massive than 2 TeV.
-Also, the new neutral scalar $H$ that is responsible for the 3-3-1 symmetry breaking and the inert scalars cannot be the diboson resonances since their production cross-sections are too small in comparison to the data.
-The new Higgs $H$ also cannot be the ATLAS/CMS diphoton excess since there is a discrepancy between the FCNC and collider bounds on the $w$ scale.
-The inert scalar $H'_3$ or inert pseudo-scalar $A'_3$ may be naturally interpreted as the 750 GeV diphoton excess in our model since their decay modes to $\gamma\gamma$ are more enhanced due to the large electric charges carried by the exotic quarks.
-The hierarchy in the exotic quark Yukawa couplings is not necessary.
-The model yields $\sigma(pp\rightarrow H'_3)Br(H'_3\rightarrow \gamma Z)=2.97$ fb at the LHC13, sightly smaller than the $\gamma\gamma$ production.
-It is emphasized that the exotic quarks and inert scalars in explaining the diphoton excess are fundamental components of the 3-3-1 model previously studied.
+We have shown that $Z'$ can be produced at the LHC and decay to dilepton $l=e,\mu$ which reveals a bound $m_{Z'}>2.75$ TeV, smaller than that from the meson mixing.
+With the largest bound on $m_{Z'}$, the dilepton, dijet, and diboson signals due to $Z'$ decays are small, compared to the current limits.
+Additionally, the new neutral Higgs boson $H$ can be created and decay to diboson at the LHC but the signal is small too.
+It is noteworthy that $H$ can decay to diphoton at the LHC, in good agreement to the experiment.
+Also, the inert scalars can address the current bound of the diphoton signal, while they can easily evade the diboson signal constraint, since their production cross-sections are too small in comparison to the data.
+Let us note that the inert scalar $H'_3$ or the inert pseudoscalar $A'_3$ may be naturally interpreted as the diphoton signal in our model, since their decay modes to $\gamma\gamma$ are more enhanced due to the large electric charges carried by the exotic quarks; hence the hierarchy in the exotic quark Yukawa couplings is not necessary.
+The model yields $\sigma(pp\rightarrow H'_3)Br(H'_3\rightarrow \gamma Z)$ at the LHC comparable to (slightly smaller than) the $\gamma\gamma$ production strength.
+It is emphasized that the exotic quarks and inert scalars are fundamental components of a previously-studied 3-3-1 model.
+We have examined the monojet signal associated with a pair of dark matter $H'_1$ presumably produced at the LHC.
+The experiments limit the portals $H$ and $Z'$ to be light, that opposes the other bounds.
+In other words, the monojet signature is negligible, below the detection limit due to the TeV-scale masses of $H,Z'$.

-The results as obtained obviously reveal a significant inert scalar sector, strongly correlated to the simple 3-3-1 model on both the theoretical and phenomenological sides: the mathematical inconsistency with $B-L$ symmetry is cured, the dark matter and diphoton anomaly can be explained, the $\rho$-parameter is in agreement with the global fit, and the small neutrino masses might result from the approximate $B-L$ symmetry.
+The results as obtained obviously reveal an significant inert scalar sector, strongly correlated to the simple 3-3-1 model on both the theoretical and phenomenological sides.
+The essential contacts between the two sectors are (1) the mathematical inconsistency of $B-L$ symmetry is cured, (2) dark matter and other new particle signatures are explained, (3) the $\rho$-parameter agrees with the global fit, and (4) the small neutrino masses recognize an approximate $B-L$ symmetry.